DNMC2513/Nontechies_Introduction_to_Python/README.md

 - a: How to install Python and how to start to code.
 - b: Recommended_editor_JupyterLab
 3. PYTHON'S GRAMMAR:
-- a: Inputs
-- b: Syntax
+- a.
+Inputs: Variables, Objects Type, Data Structure.
+- b.
+Syntax: Statement, Indentation, Keywords, Comments
+- c.
+Control Flow: Loop
-- c: Functions, Modules, and Libraries
+- d.
+Operations, Functions, Modules, and Libraries: Definition, Statements_Operations_Functions to work with Strings, Modules_Type_How to import, Library_Type_How to import.
-- d: Control Flow
+4. ADVANCE:
+- a.
+Working with files
+- b.
+RegEx
+- c.
+Handle Exception and Errors
+- d.
+API